 Brian earned a J.D., magna cum laude, from Rutgers School of Law and a B.A. in Business Administration with a concentration in Finance from Georgetown University.
 While in law school, he was a Notes and Comments Editor for the Rutgers Law Journal and co-founded the Rutgers Business Law Association.
 He also served as a legal intern for the Honorable Theodore McKee, U.S. Court of Appeals for the Third Circuit, the Honorable Reggie Walton, U.S. District Court for the District of Columbia, the Honorable Jack Sabatino, Superior Court of New Jersey—Appellate Division, and the Honorable Carol Higbee, Superior Court of New Jersey.

 Brian is a Founder and Co-Chair of the Young Lawyers Division of the Association of the Federal Bar of New Jersey.
-Previously, he was appointed to serve on the Supreme Court of New Jersey Ad Hoc Committee on Law Firm Trade Names, and was also selected as a founding member of the New Jersey Law Journal Young Lawyers Advisory Board.
+Previously, he was appointed to serve on the Supreme Court of New Jersey Ad Hoc Committee on Law Firm Trade Names, and was selected as a founding member of the New Jersey Law Journal Young Lawyers Advisory Board.
+He also has been selected to serve on Hoboken Mayor-Elect Ravi Bhalla’s Transition Team, where he will serve on the Affordable Housing Committee.
+In that capacity, Brian will make recommendations to Mayor-Elect Bhalla’s team about relevant legal issues, and he will also provide strategic advice on how the incoming administration can increase affordable housing opportunities for city residents.

 Rutgers School of Law, Camden